villares/py.processing-play/java_to_python.md

 ### `if`, `else` and their friends

-Note that the `if` condition in Python does not have the required parentheses as in Java.
+Note that the `if` condition in Python does not require the parentheses as in Java.
 The combination of `else if`  becomes the `elif` contraction.

 **Java**
 ```java